Skip to main content

 Dr. Antentor Hinton, Jr.

-Notably, Dr. Hinton has published 96 papers in peer-reviewed journals (87 peer reviewed and 9 on bioRxiv or in press).
-He also has received 55 awards, including a 2-year student loan repayment grant from the NIH’s National Institutes on Minority Health and Health Disparitiesthe Basic Science Research Award during the National Institute of Diabetes and Digestive and Kidney Diseases Network of Minority Health Research Investigators Midwest Regional Workshop, and the BWF CASI, which is a $500,000 career transition award.
+Dr. Hinton has received 60 awards, including a 2-year student loan repayment grant from the NIH’s National Institutes on Minority Health and Health Disparitiesthe Basic Science Research Award during the National Institute of Diabetes and Digestive and Kidney Diseases Network of Minority Health Research Investigators Midwest Regional Workshop, and the BWF CASI, which is a $500,000 career transition award.

 In 2016, Dr. Hinton graduated from the Integrative Molecular and Biomedical Sciences Ph.D.
-Program at Baylor College of Medicine.
+Program at Baylor College of Medicine (Baylor).
 During his time at Baylor, Dr. Hinton served on the Initiative for Maximizing Student Development Committee, served as the President of the Association of Graduate Student Diversity for two years, and was Vice President of the African American Men in Science Association.
-Notably, Hinton was first author on 2 and co-author on 15 publications during his time as in the laboratory of Dr. Yong Xu, an Associate Professor of Pediatrics MD, PhD.
+Notably, Hinton was first author on 2 and co-author on 15 publications during his time as in the laboratory of Dr. Yong Xu, an Associate Professor of Pediatrics.
 The publications on which Dr. Hinton was the first author demonstrated that nuclear receptor, estrogen receptor alpha and coactivator, and steroid coactivator 1 in extra-hypothalamic sites are important for the control of stress-induced hypertension, blood pressure maintenance, and aortic stiffness in females.
 Overall, Dr. Hinton’s coauthor publications focused on identifying estrogenic sites of action in the brain that control energy homeostasis and binge eating and explored new hypothalamic energy expenditure roles after the ablation of ion channels, deleting novel nuclear receptors, or stimulating with chemical compounds.
-Additionally, Hinton won 26 career development, travel, research, oral presentation and poster, and graduate fellowship awards during his PhD training.
-Dr. Hinton was co-author on three publications during his rotations before joining his dissertation laboratory; two focused on bone cancer, and one was a clinical paper.
+During his PhD training, Dr. Hinton won 26 career development, travel, research, oral presentation and poster, and graduate fellowship awards.
+Dr. Hinton was co-author on three publications (focused on bone cancer, and one was a clinical paper) during his rotations before joining his dissertation laboratory..